Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

 If one wants both categories, then one should stay in the minimal version where one chooses only the dictionaries.

 The last image shows how the results are displayed via the Display widget.
 The result is presented in a segmentation where the position of the paratextual element in the segmentation can be seen as well as the category of each element.
-However, this is not the result we wanted to obtain.

 .. figure:: figures/parathon_fig6.png